chengwm123456/CMCL-Launcher/README.md

 - Any bug can be reported through the "Issues" tab.

 - You can help me translate this launcher in more languages.
-(English translations: CMCL_en-gb.ts / CMCL_en-us.ts, Chinese translations: CMCL_zh-cn.ts / CMCL_zh-hk.ts / CMCL_zh-tw.ts / CMCL_lzh.ts, Other translations make a Pull request.)
+(English translations: CMCL_en-gb.ts / CMCL_en-us.ts, Chinese translations: CMCL_zh-cn.ts / CMCL_zh-hk.ts / CMCL_zh-tw.ts / CMCL_lzh.ts, Other translations please make a Pull request.)
 <h5>How to run this launcher</h5>

 1. You can download the releases from the "Releases" on the right side.

 2. You can download the source code.
-   - Code -> Download ZIP
+   - Click "Code" -> "Download ZIP" to download the source code's zip.

    - Extract the zip file